gurunandan-bhat/vernarch/content/essays/vernacular-form-Design-spaces-and-relevance.md

 a few pristine examples are difficult to come by.
 The semi-urban and rural regions of the north still have courtyard homes in use.
-In the eastern parts of India and the former state of Hyderabad such residential structures do not survive in as great a density as in the northern and western parts of India.
+In the eastern parts of India and the former state of Hyderabad such residential structures do not survive in as great a density as in the northern and western parts of India  &#128997;